The Future of Sustainable Fashion: Mushroom Leather and Synthetic Spider Silk

 “To create Microsilk, we wholly engineer and produce silk protein, primarily using the ingredients of sugar, yeast, and water,” he said.
 “We develop proteins inspired by natural silks by putting genes into yeast.
 From there, using our proprietary technology and a fermentation process, we can turn the protein into a fiber following a wet-spinning process.”

 The fiber can then be built into silk strands that can be knitted or woven into apparel and other materials.
-In 2016, Bolt Threads debuted its first commercial products — a high-end silken necktie and a skullcap hat.
-The company also produced a one-off gold-colored dress, in collaboration with designer Stella McCartney, which was shown at various fashion shows last year.
+In 2017, Bolt Threads debuted its first commercial products — a high-end silken necktie and a skullcap hat — in limited runs.
+The company also produced a one-off, gold-colored dress, in collaboration with designer Stella McCartney, which was shown at fashion shows last year.
 McCartney is currently presenting a new Bolt Threads prototype outfit at the London exhibit Fashioned from Nature.

 Earlier this month, Bolt Threads announced a new partnership with New York startup Ecovative to manufacture Mylo, a synthetic leather made from mycelium, the underground root structure of mushrooms.